 Alternate title: “I love Stupidity,” somebody else’s, usually not my own.
 It’s a bit hard to reconcile the NAB’s desire for translators against the need and strong community support for local radio.
-The original intent of translators was to fill in coverage areas of existing FM licenses within the parent stations protected contour.
+The original intent of translators was to fill in coverage areas of existing FM licenses within the parent stations’ protected contour.
 Very few translators are actually used for that purpose today.
-They have, instead, morphed into vast over the air relay networks for NPR and religious stations or are relaying programming of HD-2 channels which would otherwise not be heard.
+They have, instead, morphed into vast over-the-air relay networks for NPR and religious stations or are relaying programming of HD-2 channels that would otherwise not be heard.
 Why we would need more of that, I don’t know.

 The unfortunate part of all that stupidity is the side effects.
-Think of the stupid driver who cuts of a tractor trailer on the interstate and causes a big pile up.
-There are the potential injuries to those involved in the accident but also the inconvenience to all those stuck in miles of backed up traffic.
+Think of the stupid driver who cuts off a tractor-trailer on the interstate and causes a big pile-up.
+There are potential injuries to those involved in the accident but also the inconvenience to all those stuck in miles of backed-up traffic.
 That is a fairly minor occurrence.

 With big corporate government, the size and scale of stupidity can reach epic proportions.
-To wit: During the natural disasters that overtook the northeast, indeed other areas of the country as well, local radio was proven to be a reliable, sometimes life saving means of communications time and time again.
-Yet, in spite of all that, the NAB seems to think that LPFM stations (community radio) should be second to cross band translators broadcasting AM stations and HD-2 channels.
+To wit: During the natural disasters that overtook the northeast, indeed other areas of the country as well, local radio was proven to be a reliable, sometimes life-saving means of communication time and time again.
+Yet, in spite of all that, the NAB seems to think that LPFM stations (community radio) should be second to cross-band translators broadcasting AM stations and HD-2 channels.
 Regarding FM translators on AM stations, the NAB says:

 NAB first commends and supports the Commission’s proposal to eliminate the restriction on the use of FM translators by AM stations to translators that were authorized as of May 1, 2009.
 FM translators enable AM stations to overcome inherent technical disadvantages that limit audio quality compared to other services, thus limiting their service to the public and even threatening their economic viability.

-Oh where to begin.
+Oh where to begin?
 First of all, AM stations do not have inherent technical disadvantages, that is a myth.
-Off the shelf AM receivers are of inferior quality and make a well designed, well executed AM station sound like a telephone.
-If one were to listen an older AM radio or AM on a receiver with variable bandwidth IF, you would find that it can sound quite good, if not very good.
-The problem is that the receiver manufactures never carried through with the promise to open up the bandwidth following the implementation of NRSC-2 in 1991.
+Off-the-shelf AM receivers are of inferior quality and make a well-designed, well-executed AM station sound like a telephone.
+If one were to listen to an older AM radio or AM on a receiver with variable bandwidth IF, one would find that it can sound quite good, if not very good.
+The problem is that the receiver manufacturers never carried through with the promise to open up the bandwidth following the implementation of NRSC-2 in 1991.
 One should wonder why.

 Second, there are many AM stations out there that are economically viable.
-Those stations that have local programming and serve the community of license and have not been neglected or turned into a automated syndicated radio repeater.
-Now, could a class C or class D AM station benefit from a translator at night, sure.
-That may not be a bad distinction to draw, especially for those class D stations with no night time operating authority.
+Those stations have local programming and serve the community of license and have not been neglected or turned into an automated syndicated radio repeater.
+Now, could a class C or class D AM station benefit from a translator at night, sure?
+That may not be a bad distinction to draw, especially for those class D stations with no nighttime operating authority.

-It is up to the broadband minded FCC to see how to slice the remaining FM spectrum up and whether the corporitist NAB’s argument holds water, or the rising call of the people who want a return of local radio and local community service will be heard.
+It is up to the broadband-minded FCC to see how to slice the remaining FM spectrum up and whether the corporatist NAB’s argument holds water or the rising call of the people who want a return of local radio and local community service will be heard.

 This is a video of what happened during Tropical Storm Irene in Ulster County, where I live: